Press Enter to search or ESC to close

 The act provides up to 12 weeks per year of unpaid leave.
 Employees may opt to use vacation, sick days or other accumulated paid time off to receive compensation for all or part of this period.
 Broaching your need for leave with your employer can be tricky.

-4 Steps to Tell Your Employer That You Need FMLA
+4 Steps To Tell Your Employer That You Need Fmla

 Employer That You Need FMLA